Wabinab/Xenoblade-Chronicles-3-The-Book/src/88_guernica.md

 Sena: "But if there's something we can do about it, I wanna try to help."

-Monica: "_I appreciate the sentiment, guys.
+Monica shook her head, "_I appreciate the sentiment, guys.
 But why go to all this trouble?_"

-Taion explained, "Well, we'll get some closure from doing this too.
-We were losing friends every day."
+Taion explained, "Well, we'll get some closure from doing this too. _We were losing friends every day_."

 Mio added: "And before we became Ouroboros, some of us used to be off-seers."
 And she turned to Noah whom was already attracted to her speech.
 They both nodded at each other, understood each other's feelings, and know they wanted to do something about it, to let the others feel better too!
 Turning back to Monica, "Guernica went to all that trouble for others.
-And when it happened... he was thinking of everyone waiting for him in the City.
-So I'd like to help his voice _find its way._"
+And when it happened... he was thinking of _everyone waiting for him in the City.
+So I'd like to help his voice find its way._"

 Monica: "Hmm..."

 Travis: "Much appreciated...
 Speaking personally, _good on ya._"

-Monica therefore asked after thinking it for a bit, "Travis, could you pull up the tactical register?"
+Monica therefore asked after thinking for a bit, "Travis, could you pull up the tactical register?"

 "Roger that!
 Give me a moment."
 And he touched his iris to find the 'app'.
-The rest touched their iris to receive "There's the data.
+The rest touched their iris to receive "There's- the data.
 We've got a list of deceased soldiers and the likely locations where they fell.
 Could you check out the waypoints around Alfeto Valley?"

 Taion: "That's some impressive precision!"

-And here came his self-loathing, "Kind of you to notice!
-See, that's the thing about us Lost Numbers...
+And here came his self-loathing, "**Kind of you to notice!
+See, that's the thing about us Lost Numbers**...
 We just don't know when to quit!"

 Monica: "Ahahah!
 OK, guys.
 It's up to you now.
 When you're done, could you meet me at the Remembrance Stone?"